+a. the need to promote greater alignment between climate and wetlands policy;

-a. that well-preserved and restored wetlands are a prerequisite for biodiversity to thrive in the coming decades and adapt to and mitigate the new conditions imposed by climate change as it has been demonstrated for water bird populations; and
+a. that the protection, restoration and wise use of well-preserved and restored wetlands are important for biodiversity and people to thrive in the coming decades and adapt to and mitigate the new conditions imposed by climate change as it has been demonstrated for water bird populations;

+.bis that the restoration of natural wetland ecosystems has the significant potential to mitigate the effects of climate change and improve resilience to the effects of climate change, including coastal protection against rising sea levels, and

-b. the key role played by wetlands in providing crucial ecosystem services and their potential role as nature-based solutions [or ecosystem-based approaches], and aware of the need to protect and restore wetlands;
+the key role played by wetlands in providing important ecosystem services and their potential role as [nature-based solutions] [and] [or] [ecosystem-based approaches], and aware of the need to conserve, restore and manage wetlands sustainably [the key role played by wetlands in providing crucial ecosystem services and their potential to contribute to nature-based climate change adaptation, carbon sequestration, and to reducing or halting the release of stored carbon that can result from the degradation and loss of wetlands]

+4.bis Acknowledging that nature-based solutions do not replace the need for rapid deep and sustained reductions in greenhouse gas emissions but may contribute significantly to adaptation and mitigation of climate change and its impacts.

 THE CONFERENCE OF CONTRACTING PARTIES